-SC Election Commission: new statewide voting system will have paper ballots - South Carolina Radio Network
+SC Election Commission: New statewide voting system will have paper trail - South Carolina Radio Network

-The head of the South Carolina Election Commission said the state’s new voting system will have paper ballots that offer tangible evidence of votes.
+The head of the South Carolina Election Commission said the state’s new upgraded voting system will have paper ballots which offer tangible evidence of votes.

-Commission Executive Director Marci Andino told a Senate Judiciary Subcommittee all system options available for the state to purchase have paper ballots.
+Commission Executive Director Marci Andino told a Senate judiciary subcommittee all the options available for the state to purchase have a paper trail.

 “Let me say up front South Carolina’s next voting system will have a paper record of every vote that is cast,” she told the subcommittee.

+The commission is seeking state approval of its plans to purchase a new statewide voting system.
+Requests for Proposals were issued in December.
+Andino expects the new system to be in place by January 1, 2020.

-“There’s not a system that’s being marketed today that doesn’t have a paper ballot,” Andino said.
+“There’s not a system that’s being marketed today that doesn’t have a paper ballot,” she said.
 “So that’s exactly where we’re headed.
 Every system that is certified for use and being marketed has a paper record of every vote that’s cast.”

-Andino said the Election Commission is in the process of purchasing a new statewide voting system.
-Requests for Proposals were issued in December.
-Andino expects the new system to be in place by January 1, 2020.

 University of South Carolina computer science professor and election data expert Dr. Duncan Buell said while the rest of the world is going paperless, elections need a paper trail.
 South Carolina has been using a paperless voting system for nearly two decades.